-Bruce Power is Ontario’s lowest cost source of nuclear, currently generating over 30 per cent of the province’s electricity at 30 per cent less than the average residential cost of power.
+Bruce Power is Ontario’s lowest cost source of nuclear, currently producing over 30% of the province’s electricity at 30% less than the average cost to generate residential power.
 Extending the operational life of the Bruce Power units will ensure Ontario families and businesses have long-term price stability.

 The amended agreement, which took economic effect on Jan.
 1, 2016, allows Bruce Power to immediately invest in life-extension activities for Units 3-8, followed by a Major Component Replacement program, optimizing the operational life of the site and offering significant ratepayer and system benefits.

 “In the short term, this amended agreement will allow us to establish the building blocks to be successful with our long-term program by investing to extend the operational life of the units, while also preparing for the first Major Component Replacement, which will commence in 2020,” Mike said.
 “This will set us up for success by allowing us to manage resources and facilitate a coordinated schedule to complete this program.”

 Highlights of the arrangement include:

 - On Jan.
 1, 2016, Bruce Power began receiving a single price for all output from the site of $65.73 per megawatt hour (MW/h), which is about 30% less than the average price the province paid in 2015 of $98.90 MW/h (see above chart).